RedVoxInc/redvox-python-sdk/README.md

 ## Changelog

+### 3.0.0rc20 (2021-4-13)

+* Fixed loading sensors when some packets do not include all sensors from adjacent packets
+* Moved Station documentation out of DataWindow documentation.

 ### 3.0.0rc19 (2021-4-12)

 * Add ability to optionally enable or disable SDK parallelism through global settings or environmental variables